USEPA/gcam-kaya-decomposition/README.md

 (5) **GDP per capita by state**

-The (1)-(3) queries provide data by scenarios while (4) population by state and (5) GDP per capita by state queries project data over the period but stay consistent by scenarios.
+The (1)-(3) queries provide data by scenarios while (4) population by state and (5) GDP per capita by state queries project data over the period but stay consistent across scenarios.

 The following is a description of how the five inputs were cleaned and modified from the raw output data of the ModelInterface.

 -   `All_emissions_by_tech_damage.csv` : This is a file created by the *All-emissions-by-technology* query.
-It is cleaned by deleting unnecessary columns such as date and unnecessary information, depth=1 from the raw file.
+The query output is cleaned by deleting unnecessary columns such as date and unnecessary information, depth=1 from the raw file.
 This cleanup process is optional to run the Kaya decomposition analysis using the R code in this repository.

 -   `Inputs_by_tech_airco2rename.csv` : This file is generated by the *Inputs-by-technology* query and cleaned up by removing unnecessary columns such as date and unnecessary information, depth=1.
 Additionally, it changed the name of the airCO2 sector in the *sector* column to "CO<sub>2</sub> removal" so that it conveys appropriate meaning.